The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 Consider for a moment what actually takes place when making a button.

-Quite simply, you will be transferring mechanical energy from your arm (or the button machine's motor, in the case of an electric machine) into the dies / assembly rings.
-The button design and plastic covering are pulled taut over the face of the button and the excess is tucked up underneath the button, in much the same way making a bed tucks the excess portion of the sheets and blankets up under the mattress.
+Quite simply, you are transferring mechanical energy from your arm (or the button machine's motor, in the case of an electric machine) into the dies / assembly rings.
+The button design and plastic covering need to be pulled taut over the face of the button and the excess tucked up underneath the button, in much the same way making a bed tucks the excess portion of the sheets and blankets under the mattress.

-Plastic assembly rings are not nearly as efficient at transferring mechanical energy into the button parts as is steel.
-(And quite simply, this is why carpenters use hammers made of steel, not plastic or aluminum!)
+Plastic assembly rings are not nearly as efficient at transferring mechanical energy into the button parts as are the built in steel dies found on all our button machines.

-And the Badge-A-Minit hand press uses assembly rings that are made of plastic, which is what causes many of the quality issues described below.
+The Badge-A-Minit hand press uses assembly rings that are made of plastic, which causes many of the quality issues described below.

-Quality of the buttons the Badge-A-Minit hand press will produce
+Quality of the buttons the Badge-A-Minit hand press produces

 The most common complaint heard about the Badge-A-Minit hand press is the number of rejects (bad buttons) they make.